 This was a single from this album, and again I’m kinda confused as to why.
 It’s a song about how people need to stay out of her business.
 And of course, the way to keep people out of your business is to be a major recording artist and release a single about staying out of your business.
 Her vocals seem to be mixed lower than the drums, which is odd to begin with but it’s even odder when the drums sound like a free Garageband loop.
 I also am not a fan of purposely spelling things wrong, and this title makes my eye twitch.

 I actually kind of like this song, but the weird random string parts are kind of annoying.
 The part that brought it this low on my list is the following lyrics: “I would stick up for you/Cause I did adore you/While my dogs would chew you out” followed immediately by a strange string slide that accentuates that she just said something really weird.
+It’s like the “ba dum ch” drums after a bad joke.
 Like, is she saying her dogs ate her lover?
-Is she in love with an actual stick that her dogs found in the backyard?
 Or is she seriously bringing up a reference from the 90s and still thinks “dogs” mean “friends”?
 This song came out in 2000, far past anytime someone would have said something like this.

 I know, you’re probably thinking “it’s a Christmas song, how bad could it be?” but this is one of those songs where the vocal runs and ad-libs just derail the entire song.
 And I love Whitney’s runs, but it’s just so much overkill on this that you really wouldn’t even know what song it is at some points.
 I get that it’s hard to cover a song that hundreds of other artists have done.
 However, most of One Wish was really good, so that makes this song even more confusing.
-I remember forcing my best friend to listen to this song as we went to Meijer (midwest shoutout if you know this amazing store).
-Her response was “Well…it wasn’t as bad as I thought it would be…” which is pretty much all I can say for it as well.
+I forced my best friend to listen to this song, and her response was “Well…it wasn’t as bad as I thought it would be…” which is pretty much all I can say for it as well.